 High chemical resistance.

-Not attacked by acids, bases and most organic solvents.
+Not attacked by acids, bases, and most organic solvents.

 Withstands up to + 260 ° C continuously.

-Tough at low temperatures down to -160 ° C. • Lowest friction of all plastics.
+Tough at low temperatures down to -160 ° C.

-Not degraded by UV radiation. • Not attacked by microorganisms.
+Not degraded by UV radiation.

 Good electrical and dielectric properties.